Nexplore Travel

 4. Khonoma Village, Nagaland

 Known as Asia’s first green village, Khonoma is a must-visit for photographers interested in eco-tourism and conservation.
 The Angami tribe inhabits this village and is known for its efforts in forest conservation.
-It is like a dream village with various flowers and small allies with a deep hill in its backdrop.
+It is like a dream village with various flowers and small allies and a steep hill in its backdrop.
 The village is surrounded by terraces carved into the hills, offering sweeping views that are perfect for landscape photography.
 Apart from its natural beauty, the people of Khonoma have rich traditions, and documenting their sustainable lifestyle is a rewarding photographic experience.
-You can also capture photographs of local indulge in various activities alike weaving, craft aking etc. and meet them in person and understand their culture and value along with beautiful photos.
+You can also capture photographs of locals indulging in various activities like weaving, craft making etc. and meet them in person and understand their culture and value along with beautiful photos.

 Kaziranga National Park